tay-solis/ga-wdi-48/projects/project0/README.md

 ### Challenges

 ## To Do
-- Vanilla JS Scroll Animation
 - Reveal Animation
 - Swipe on Slideshow
-- Treehouse API
+- GoodReads Currently Reading API